At Our Secure Facilities

 For more information on our secure facilities and alternative placement sites, visit our Facilities page.

 We understand face-to face interaction is an important and fundamental part of serving and rehabilitating youth offenders.
 Our Community staff has been advised to limit physical contact when possible and instead conduct meetings with youth and their families via phone or video conferencing.
 All Community staff have also been instructed to regularly sanitize their work areas with a disinfectant solution that is approved to kill viruses.
 In addition, "Project: Right Turn" has been suspended until further notice and our annual volunteer banquet scheduled for April is postponed.
 For a full list of county offices and their contact information, see our County Directory.

-SCDJJ has suspended visitation at all secure facilities and alternative placement sites for the next 30 days (effective March 13th).
+SCDJJ has suspended visitation at all secure facilities and alternative placement sites.
 Because we know the importance of our young people spending time with their loved ones, we are increasing the availability of phone calls and video conferencing during this time.